 Doing your bit for the environment

 Microbial cleaners are non-toxic.
 They do not harm the environment.
 You can even drink them safely.
-After cleaning the floor, you can throw the old water down your drain without having to worry about which innocent animal is going to be harmed.
+After cleaning the floor, you can throw the old water down your drain without having to worry about any innocent animals being harmed.
 In fact, this waste could be contributing to building another thriving ecosystem.

-The move towards microbial cleaners will require a huge attitude shift.
+The move towards microbial cleaners requires an attitude shift.
 We’ve all been educated to kill germs and to view bacteria as harmful and worthy of attack by an army of chemicals.
 In fact, some adverts would have you believe that this is the only way to be safe.
 But that view is radically changing.
 We now know more about bacteria; they promote life, they are the building blocks of our bodies and our world, we each have trillions and trillions of them in, on and around us.